digicatapult/dc-federated/CONTRIBUTING.md

 Provide more context by answering these questions:

-- **Did the problem start happening recently** (e.g. after updating to a new version of `df_federated`) or was this always a problem?
+- **Did the problem start happening recently** (e.g. after updating to a new version of `dc_federated`) or was this always a problem?
-- If the problem started happening recently, **can you reproduce the problem in an older version of `df_federated`?** What's the most recent version in which the problem doesn't happen?
-You can checkout older versions of `df_federated` from [the releases page](https://github.com/digicatapult/`df_federated`/releases).
+- If the problem started happening recently, **can you reproduce the problem in an older version of `dc_federated`?** What's the most recent version in which the problem doesn't happen?
+You can checkout older versions of `dc_federated` from [the releases page](https://github.com/digicatapult/`dc_federated`/releases).
 - **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-- **Which version of `df_federated` are you using?** You can get the exact version from the version attribute within package.json.
+- **Which version of `dc_federated` are you using?** You can get the exact version from the version attribute within package.json.
-- **What's the name and version of the OS you've deployed `df_federated` to**?
+- **What's the name and version of the OS you've deployed `dc_federated` to**?
-- **Are you running `df_federated` in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+- **Are you running `dc_federated` in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for `df_federated`, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for `dc_federated`, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/digicatapult/`df_federated`/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template](https://github.com/digicatapult/dc_federated/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

-- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3A`df_federated`)** to see if the enhancement has already been suggested.
+- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Adc_federated)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?